webex/webex-js-sdk/documentation/ciscospark.md

 #### Bundling

 You'll need to bundle the SDK to use it in a web browser.
-Right now, we do all our SDK testing with [Browserify](http://browserify.org/), but our [Cisco Spark Widgets](https://github.com/ciscospark/react-ciscospark) use [webpack](https://webpack.github.io/).
+Right now, we do all our SDK testing with browserify, but our [Widgets Project](https://github.com/ciscospark/react-ciscospark) uses [webpack](https://webpack.github.io/).

 The following snippet is the bare minimum to get our code into a form suitable for a web browser.
-You'll probably want to additionally pipe it through a minifier like [UglifyJS](https://github.com/mishoo/UglifyJS2) before going to production.
+You'll probably want to additionally pipe it through a minifier like [uglify](https://github.com/mishoo/UglifyJS2) before going to production.

 ```bash
 npm install ciscospark